warren-bank/node-request-cli/README.md

 "-P <dirpath>"
 "--directory-prefix <dirpath>"
     Specifies the directory where all file downloads will be saved to.
     The default is "." (the current directory).

 "-O <filepath>"
 "--output-document <filepath>"
-    Specifies where all file downloads will be saved to.
+    Specifies where "--url" will be saved.
-    This option pairs poorly with: "--input-file"
-      * Wget would concatenate all file downloads together.
-      * Nget will overwrite each file download, and only store the last.
+    Does not apply to URLs read from "--input-file".

 "--content-disposition"
     Indicates that the file download should be saved with the filename obtained from the 'Content-Disposition' response header.